vbrusse/doca-comch/README.md

 OpenAirInterface (OAI) is an open-source software platform that provides a complete, software-based implementation of 4G (LTE) and 5G (NR) cellular network standards.
 It essentially allows to run a full mobile network, from the core network to the radio access network (e.g., base station and user equipment) on standard computing hardware.

+OAI 5G CN

+OAI 5G CN stack elements run on docker containers.

+The oai-cn5g interface is created on the host side by Docker's networking service when launching the OAI 5G Core Network containers using the docker-compose file.
+The docker-compose.yaml file for the OpenAirInterface 5G core network defines a custom Docker network.
+When running docker-compose up, Docker reads this configuration and creates the bridge network on the host with the specified name, which in this case is oai-cn5g.
+This network acts as a virtual switch, allowing the OAI containers to communicate with each other and the host machine.
+The individual containers (like the UPF, SMF, and AMF) are then connected to this oai-cn5g bridge, which allows them to communicate with a gNB (if it's on a different machine) or other parts of the network, as the host's iptables rules forward traffic to the correct container.

 ### Core Components